skysqlinc/skysql-docs/docs/Quickstart/Setup Global Replication.md

 OR

 1. Use the following API to create a one-time schedule to perform a new full backup.
 Replace {id} with the id of the Primary service.

-   !!!
-Note
-      Depending on the size of your databases, backing up a service can take substantial time.
-Creating a new backup is not necessary if you already have an existing full backup of your service.

    ```bash
    curl --location --request POST 'https://api.skysql.com/skybackup/v1/backups/schedules' \